aviatesk/aviatesk.github.io/posts/introduction-to-static-analysis/chapter2/index.md

   Since the analysis over-approximates the states the program may reach, if it claims that 𝒫 is not reachable, then we are sure that the program cannot reach 𝒫.
 - the analysis is not complete in the sense of [the soundness definition](#soundness), since it accepts analyses that produce coarse over-approximations

-## 2.3.3 Abstract of Non-Deterministic Choice
+## 2.3.3 Abstraction of Non-Deterministic Choice

 Abstract interpretation will produce an over-approximation of both cases, as the `union` of two sets of abstract elements.